AndyLee0310/Android-Application-Development/HW3/HW3_2.1/README.md

 - [ ] Get the current count value out of the `Intent`.
 - [ ] Update the `TextView` for the count.
 - [X] All of the above.

-## Submit your app for grading
-### Guidance for graders
-Check that the app has the following features:
-- It displays the **Say Hello** button instead of the **Toast** button.
-- The second `Activity` starts when the Say Hello button is pressed, and it displays the message "Hello!" and the current count from `MainActivity`.
-- The second `Activity` Java and XML layout files have been added to the project.
-- The XML layout file for the second `Activity` contains two `TextView` elements, one with the string "Hello!" and the second with the `count`.
-- It includes an implementation of a click handler method for the **Say Hello** button (in `MainActivity`).
-- It includes an implementation of the `onCreate()` method for the second `Activity` and updates the count `TextView` with the `count` from `MainActivity`.